 In contrast to DTG printing, DTF printing doesn’t have a very high entry ceiling in terms of investment costs.
 Entry-level printers are inexpensive and can help you get started once you’re set up.

-Higher-grade printers can cost a little higher, but you won’t be breaking the bank when purchasing one compared to the price for a mid-range DTG printer.
+Higher-grade printers can cost a little higher, but you won’t be breaking the bank when purchasing one compared to the price of a mid-range DTG printer.
 For example, the DigitalHeat FX DTF 24H2 printer can be yours for the cost of $25,995 only.
 It also includes an automatic powder shaker and a dryer to automate the powdering and curing process.